My Photography & Travel Guide To Ghent, Belgium

 The best time to visit Ghent is during the spring (April to June) or fall (September to November).
 During these seasons, the weather is mild, the city is less crowded, and the light is perfect for photography.
 Summer is also a popular time, especially for the Ghent Festival in July, but it can be more crowded.

-This is where we stayed, and the moment you walk in you understand the Harry Potter comparison immediately.
-The original post office architecture, the vaulted ceilings, the Gothic drama of the interior, all of it preserved and converted into a hotel that has no equivalent for atmosphere in Ghent.
-The rooms are large and beautifully designed.
-The location is genuinely perfect: Saint Nicholas' Church is fifty meters from the front door, Saint Michael's Bridge is a one-minute walk, and every major photography location in the city is within a five-minute walk.
+1898 The Post.
+This is where we stayed, and the moment you walk in, you understand the Harry Potter comparison people make.
+The original post office architecture has been preserved and converted into one of the most atmospheric hotels in Belgium.
+Vaulted ceilings, Gothic detailing, and large, well-designed rooms.
+The location is simply perfect: Saint Nicholas' Church is fifty meters from the front door, Saint Michael's Bridge is a one-minute walk, and every major photography location in the city is reachable in under five minutes on foot.
+There is no parking at the hotel, and the city center is car-free, so read the section below on driving before you arrive.
+We learned that lesson the hard way.
 Our best recommendation in Ghent, without hesitation.

 1898 The Post Hotel

-2. Ghent River Hotel: A well-regarded mid-range option in a historic building with riverside access.
-Good value and excellent position for early morning photography along the water.
+Ghent River Hotel A well-regarded option in a historic building with riverside access.
+Good value and an excellent position for early morning photography along the water.
+The building itself has architectural character worth noticing.

 A City Made for Vegetarians & Chocolate Lovers